 - To ensure appropriate communication and collaboration among faculties and shared services with regard to matters of teaching and learning.

-Members will be appointed by the Associate Vice-Principal (Teaching and Learning).
+Members will be appointed by the Interim Vice-Provost (Teaching and Learning).

 - Associate Dean (Teaching and Learning), Faculty of Arts and Science